Hit enter after type your search item

 Output:

-You can see, the keys are the items in given sequence while values are the cube of each respective item.
+You can see, that the keys are the items in the given sequence while values are the cube of each respective item.
 Similarly, you may set a formula there for creating a dictionary.